ASTUTELY · SERVICES · 07

 Early SEO is the cheapest customer acquisition you'll ever do.

 A startup that invests in SEO early builds an asset that compounds.
-Organic traffic acquired at month 6 keeps paying at month 60.
+Traffic earned at month 6 keeps paying at month 60.
 Paid ads stop the moment you stop paying.
 The math is clear.

 Myth

 They own the broad, high-competition terms.
-But every market has hundreds of specific, intent-driven keywords with low competition where a new site can rank quickly.
+But every market has hundreds of specific search terms with low competition where a new site can rank quickly.
 That's exactly where startups should start.

 Reality